mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 -- output is 2019-05-18 06:00:00 +02:00
 ```

-When `AT TIME ZONE` is used on a value with timezone, it will also adjust the time and date.
+When `AT TIME ZONE` is used on a value with time zone, it will also adjust the time and date.

 Example: